nicdgonzalez/bojano-migrations/README.md

 MONGODB_URL=
 ```

-Create a [Google Service Account key] and save it to `service-account.json`.
+Create a [Google Service Account key] and save it as `service-account-key.json`.

 Then, install the project's dependencies: